 I will post homework on Monday morning; all weekly assignments are due Friday night.
 Students will receive and submit all homework materials through our class website; I also send weekly emails to check in.

-Students will complete all or most of the following on a weekly basis: one Rhetorical Analysis SAT Essay, one set of SAT English MCQs, attending OR listening to the recording for an audiovisual lecture, reading 1-2 chapters from our SAT Study guide, and exploring handouts and resources.
+Students will complete all or most of the following on a weekly basis: One-two sets of SAT English MCQs, attending OR listening to the recording for an audiovisual lecture, reading 1-2 chapters from our SAT Study guide, and exploring handouts and resources.
 Students may spend 5-6 hours a week on this class.

 Who should enroll?